If you are planning a trip to San Francisco, visiting Muir Woods should be at the top of your bucket list.

 Maximize Your Time Exploring San Francisco

-On Dylan’s Famous San Francisco Tour with Muir Woods, we combine our Muir Woods tours with an exploration of San Francisco neighborhoods and a lunch stop in Sausalito, so there is no need to take three separate tours to experience the best of our city.
+On Dylan’s Famous Tour with Muir Woods, we combine a visit to the incredible Muir Woods with an exploration of San Francisco neighborhoods and a lunch stop in Sausalito, so there is no need to take three separate tours to experience the best of our city.

 Dylan’s Takes Care of the Planning for You